epic-person-on/cloud-browser/README.md

 #### Authorization

-All parts of the api need a bearer authorization token as specified in the app.js
+All parts of the api need a bearer authorization token as specified in the app.mjs